fyysikkokilta/kulumasiina-v2/README.md

 ## Development Notes

-- Database migrations must be run manually with `npm run db:push`
+- Database migrations can be run with `pnpm run db:push` or `pnpm run db:migrate`
 - Admin users are determined by the `ADMIN_EMAILS` environment variable
 - The application requires a PostgreSQL connection
 - All data is stored in the configured PostgreSQL database
+- The project uses **pnpm** as the package manager (enforced by preinstall script)
+- Development server runs with Turbo mode for faster builds
+- Supports both local file storage and S3/Cloudflare R2 for attachments

 ## Dev setup

-1. Install Node.js and npm
+1. Install Node.js and pnpm
 2. Set up PostgreSQL database (local or cloud)
 3. Copy `.env.example` to `.env.local` and configure
-4. Run `npm install`
+4. Run `pnpm install`
-5. Run `npm run db:push` to set up database
+5. Run `pnpm run db:push` to set up database
-6. Run `npm run dev`
+6. Run `pnpm run dev`

 ## Orphaned File Cleanup